Dietland (TV series)

 Dietland is an American dark comedy drama television series created by Marti Noxon, based on the 2015 novel of the same name by Sarai Walker.
 The straight-to-series 10-episode first season premiered on AMC with back to back episodes on June 4, 2018.

 On September 20, 2018, AMC announced that the series had been cancelled.
 The series had persistently low ratings.
-The show averaged a mere 203,000 viewers among the advertiser-coveted adults 18-48 demographics — with three days of DVR.
+The show averaged 203,000 viewers among the advertiser-coveted adults 18-48 demographics — with three days of DVR.